kleene-project/docs/building/base-images.md

 keywords: images, base image, examples
 ---

-Images form a hierachy since all Dockerfiles start by cloning the parent image that is specified in the `FROM`-instruction, which in turn can be used in other Dockerfiles etc. However, at some point a Dockerfile refers to an image without a parent, and that image is a base image.
+Images form a hierachy since all image builds start by cloning a parent image, specified in the `FROM`-instruction, which in turn can be used in other images etc. However, this hiearchy has to start with an image without a parent, i.e., a *base image*.

 ## Overview

-Base images are on the top of the image hierachy and they are created without Dockerfiles using `klee image create ..` instead of `klee image build ...`.
+Base images are created with `klee image create ...` instead of `klee image build ...`, and normally creates the base image from a copy of the FreeBSD userland.

-Usually, it is recommended to use a userland of the same version as the userland of the host.
+It is recommended to use a userland of the same version as the host.
 However, there can be many reasons to divert from this, and Kleene have different methods of creating base images to support many different use-cases.

 `klee image create` supports four different methods of creating base images:

-- `fetch-auto`: Kleene tries to detect the userland of the host using `uname(1)` and then creates a base image from a pre-compiled binary of the detected version, fetched from the official FreeBSD repositories.
+- `fetch-auto`: Kleene tries to detect the userland version of the host using `uname(1)` and then creates a base image from a pre-compiled binary, fetched from the official FreeBSD repositories.
 If you are new to FreeBSD this is probably a good place to start.

-- `fetch`: Create a base image from a custom tar-archive stored locally or fetched remotely using `fetch(1)`.
-For instance, a tar-archive of a pre-compiled userland (`base.txz`) of a different version than what is running on the host.
+- `fetch`: Create a base image from a custom tar-archive, stored locally or fetched remotely, using `fetch(1)`.
+That could be a pre-compiled userland (`base.txz`) of a different version than what is running on the host.

 - `zfs-clone`: Create a base image by [zfs-cloning](https://man.freebsd.org/cgi/man.cgi?query=zfs-clone) an existing dataset on the Kleene host.
-This is ideal, for example, if you have builded a custom version of the userland from source or have patched an official release using `freebsd-update`.
+This is ideal, for example, if you have compiled a custom version of the userland from source.
   It can also be relevant for completely customized base images.
-Note that this method does not require additional space but implicitly creates a dependency on the dataset being cloned.
+This method does not require additional space, but implicitly creates a dependency on the dataset being cloned.

-- `zfs-copy`: Similar to previous method but instead of cloning the dataset it is copied using [`zfs-send`](https://man.freebsd.org/cgi/man.cgi?query=zfs-send) and [`zfs-recv`](https://man.freebsd.org/cgi/man.cgi?query=zfs-recv).
+- `zfs-copy`: Similar to `zfs-clone`, but instead of cloning the dataset it is copied using [`zfs-send`](https://man.freebsd.org/cgi/man.cgi?query=zfs-send) and [`zfs-recv`](https://man.freebsd.org/cgi/man.cgi?query=zfs-recv).
   This means that additional space is required for the base image and it is slower